 A project that exceeded the budget or went on for much longer than expected is nothing uncommon in the IT world.
-The risk of building an application is very high, think how much higher it is if you don’t know what to build.
+The risk while building an application is very high.
+Think how much higher it is if you don’t know what to build.

-Many startups forget how important is market validation and unfortunately, it has consequences.
+Many startups forget how important market validation is for their digital products, and unfortunately, it has consequences.
 MVP allows you to validate your app idea and make sure you are building something that people need, want, and will buy.
-But it has also other advantages.
+But it also has other advantages.

 Lower the risk, save time and money

-The absolutely most important thing that building a Minimum Viable Product gives you is the decreased risk.
+The absolutely most important thing that building a Minimum Viable Product gives you is decreased risk.
 Without a huge investment, there is no huge risk.
-MVP development technique same as the whole agile development methodology is about taking small steps and learning after each of them.
+MVP development technique, the same as the whole agile development methodology, is about taking small steps and learning after each of them.

-Thanks to an MVP you can gather immediate user feedback and if you also use agile frameworks like Scrum or Kanban your team can adapt within days.
-Thanks to that approach you never invest too much in unnecessary features and can quickly review your value proposition.
+Thanks to an MVP, you can gather immediate user feedback and if you also use agile frameworks like Scrum or Kanban, your team can adapt within days while working on your minimum feature set.
+Thanks to that approach, you never invest too much in unnecessary features and can quickly review your value proposition.

 You are creating an application for users, so it is crucial to ask them for feedback every step of the way.
-Product’s initial users are the ones who should decide what product you’re building and thanks to MVP you can learn what they have to say, understand them, and discover the market trends.
+The product’s initial users are the ones who should decide what product you’re building, and thanks to MVP, you can learn what they have to say, understand them, and discover the market trends.

 Be ahead of competition

-Mitigating the risk is not the only advantage of minimum viable products.
-They enable quick launch, so you can start building a user base and become recognizable faster than your potential competitors.
+Mitigating the risk is not the only advantage of Minimum Viable Products.
+They enable quick launch, so you can start building a user base and become recognisable faster than your potential competitors.

-An MVP and data collected with it are also a great value when looking for investors.
+An MVP and the data collected with it are also of great value when looking for investors.
 You’re not having just an idea but already deep knowledge about the market, sales potential, and future customers.

-And last, but not least, with even a very simple MVP you can start earning money.
-It might not be possible for every application type and depends on your customers, but if you plan the minimum viable product carefully, a monetization flow can be included in it.
+And last but not least, with even a very simple MVP, you can start earning money.
+It might not be possible for every application type and depends on your customers, but if you plan the Minimum Viable Product carefully, a monetisation flow can be included in it.

 What pitfalls to avoid

-Knowing what MVP is for, and understanding its purpose, and importance you should consider how to make it suitable for your company and product.
-When building an MVP, teams tend to forget what are they doing it for and focus on the incorrect priorities.
+Knowing what MVP is for and understanding its purpose and importance, you should consider how to make it suitable for your company and product.
+While building an MVP, teams tend to forget what they are doing it for and focus on the incorrect priorities.
 It is crucial to remember what the goal is and plan work to reach that goal with the least amount of resources, costs, and time.
-Creating a good MVP is all about prioritization.
+Creating a good MVP is all about prioritisation.

-If you decide to build an MVP that is a simplified version of your end product, you have to think carefully when choosing what are the basic features, what hypothesis you want to test, and what functionalities you need to implement to achieve it.
-I often see companies implementing too many unnecessary features, it generates costs, slows down the process, and data gathered from users are not telling you anything about crucial features you wanted to test.
+If you decide to build an MVP that is a simplified version of your end product, you have to think carefully while choosing what the basic features are, what hypothesis you want to test, and what functionalities you need to implement in order to achieve it.
+I often see companies implementing too many unnecessary features; it generates costs, slows down the process, and data gathered from users may not be telling you anything about crucial features you wanted to test.

-Teams often forget that an MVP is for gathering information that enables the creation of a useful and highly sellable product.
-Building a minimum viable product is an iterative process of gathering feedback, learning from it, and updating the product.
+Teams often forget that an MVP is for gathering information that enables the creation of a useful and highly saleable product.
+Building a Minimum Viable Product is an iterative process of gathering feedback, learning from it, and updating the product.
 If you don’t listen to end-users, you’re guessing instead of using the precious data they give you.
 When you decide to build an MVP, you acknowledge that you’re no longer an expert for the product, but your customers are.

 Another common mistake is not updating the MVP.
-In this scenario, the team creates only one version of MVP, gatherers data, and regardless of what the results were starts working on the end product.
-It means they are not using the full potential of an MVP and test only one hypothesis when they could have tested many with marginal additional costs.
+In this scenario, the team creates only one version of MVP, gathers data, and, regardless of what the results are, starts working on the end product.
+It means they are not using the full potential of an MVP and testing only one hypothesis when they could have tested many with marginal additional costs.